thersites-ac/hippokleides-glory-horse/README.md

 * error handling in the Python Lambda
 * add CORS headers to API Gateway error responses
 * add loading/processing/error screens to UI
+* inform channel members after the clip has been loaded
+* fetch cached clips outside of the SQS poller
+* clip persistence if bot restarts
+* clean up the local filesystem